.png)

 Friend of Thai Science Award 2026

-Every year, the Office of Higher Education, Science, Research, and Innovation
+Every year, the Office of Higher Education, Science, Research and Innovation,

-who have made significant contributions in STEAM fields benefitting Thailand,
+Royal Thai Embassy, Washington D.C., recognizes two outstanding individuals who have made significant contributions to Thailand in the STEAM fields through

-by awarding them the Friend of Thai Science Award.
+the Friend of Thai Science Award.

 Friend of Thai Science Award 2025